akavlie/web-irc/README.md

 ### A web IRC client

+The goal for this project is to become the best in-browser IRC client available, and bring the best ideas from modern web applications to IRC.
+It was inspired by a [request for improvements to qwebirc](https://github.com/paulirish/lazyweb-requests/issues/31) by Paul Irish.

 Web-IRC is based on [node.js](http://nodejs.org/) and Martyn Smith's [node-irc](https://github.com/martynsmith/node-irc) on the backend, and [Backbone.js](http://documentcloud.github.com/backbone/) and [jQuery](http://jquery.com/) on the frontend.

-The goal for this project is to become the best in-browser IRC client available, and bring the best ideas from modern web applications to IRC.

-This project was inspired by a [request for improvements to qwebirc](https://github.com/paulirish/lazyweb-requests/issues/31) by Paul Irish.

 Status